-LigerBots use detailed project management for all of our tasks.
-We create Trello boards for all of our non-technical and technical projects.
+The LigerBots use detailed project management for all of our tasks.
 We use the KanBan process to track and control our business projects and robot manufacturing progress during the robot build season.
-In addition, team members contribute to a taskboard that employs sticky notes on a white board in our work area.
-Students sign up for individual tasks on the taskboard and follow them through from "not started," to "in progress" to "done," moving the sticky notes for their tasks to different columns on the board as they progress.
+We create Trello boards for our non-technical and technical projects.
+Students sign up for individual tasks on the Trello board and follow them through from "not started," to "in progress" to "done," moving the Trello cards for their tasks to different columns on the board as they progress.
 A column for "blocked" projects helps us clear our bottlenecks.
-This system helps us finish our robot quickly, so that we can go on to testing it before competition.
-LigerBots students transfer their sophistication in planning projects to their academic work and other extracurricular activities, and by teaching it to others.
+We also run stand-up meetings at the beginning of each meeting during the robot build season so that groups can update each other on their projects in person.
+This system helps us finish our robot earlier than in previous seasons so that we can go on to testing it before competition.
+LigerBots transfer their new sophistication in planning projects to their academic work and other extracurricular activities, and teach these skills to other students.